ItzBlueBerries/Gastropods/README.md

 - Kings will move but eventually have a "lazy" mode.
 They will not move at all and you cannot change this.
 They usually stop within a little over an hour in-game.
 - Queens will search for a King every now and then.
 I will not specify as it can be randomized but once they've found their king (must be close enough / nearby) they will begin the time they need to spawn a gastropod of their corresponding type.
 Kings do not search whatsoever.
 - You require a queen and a king of the same type for reproduction, it will not work any other way.
-- The reproduction time is randomized so it cannot be specified but every now and then within the interval, they will spawn a gastropod fo their corresponding type nearby.
+- The reproduction time is randomized so it cannot be specified but every now and then within the interval, they will spawn a gastropod of their corresponding type nearby.
+- To tell a Queen & a King apart, it is told by their height and color differences.
+Kings usually have a differ in color, for example being darker while Queens will have the normal colors as their corresponding type does.
+Kings are also slightly bigger as said by height as well.

 With these facts, you should know enough about king & queen gastropods in general!
 But there is much more that could come to them but this is overall what you need to know.